 Place quotation marks around the name of the transcript.

-For example: The latest news predicts a sharp drop in consumer spending (“Numbers”)
+The latest news predicts a sharp drop in consumer spending (“Numbers”)

 This entry should go on a separate “Works Cited” page which will be attached at the end of the essay or report.